 - write to the Committee with your views - known as making a written submission; or

 - ask to address the Committee at the meeting - known as making a deputation.
 When requesting this, a statement must be provided in advance, setting out the issues you want to raise with the Committee.
 The Committee will only accept deputation requests from people or organisations who have a planning-related interest that could be affected directly by the proposal such as applicants, neighbouring occupiers and local groups.

 If you are planning to make a deputation, you may wish to read the Council’s deputation webpages.

 You cannot submit both a written submission and a deputation statement.

 Deputations statements and written submissions must be:

-- no more than two sides of A4 paper long, though any photographs, diagrams or other images you wish to provide do not count towards this limit.
+- no more than two sides of A4 long, though any photographs, diagrams or other images you wish to provide do not count towards this limit.
 You can have any illustrative material included with a deputation statement displayed on screen when making your deputation as long as you have indicated in advance you would like this.